Abdulrhman-Aliyan/Tic-Tac-Toe/README.md

 - **Game Settings**: Add customizable options like board size and player names.

 - **Animations**: Implement smooth animations for game transitions and interactions.

-- **AI Opponent**: Introduce an AI opponent for single-player mode.

 ## Contributors 🌟